 Moving to Belgium

-Located in the heart of the continent and housing the headquarters of the European Union and NATO in its capital, Brussels, Belgium is a melting pot of influences from other countries, especially when it comes to the arts.
+Located in the heart of the continent and housing the headquarters of the European Union and NATO in its capital, Brussels, Belgium is a melting pot of influences from around the world, especially when it comes to the arts.

 All three of these languages are officially recognised and, while they may be predominant in certain areas, the Belgian capital is bilingual by law, which infiltrates every aspect of daily life – from street signs to business dealings.
 It is this unique mix of cultures that is one of the most challenging aspects to come to terms with, but also one of the most fascinating.